JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 ## What are Properties and Invariants?

+These are your **specs**—they represent how the system is *supposed* to behave.

 ### Invariants

-Statements that must *always* be true, regardless of how the contract is used.
+Statements that must *always* be true, regardless of how the contract is used (before and after any action).
 > “The total supply must always equal the sum of all user balances.”

+These need some specific invariant testing tools (Certora Prover, Halmos, Foundry's invariant tests, Echidna, etc.)

 ### Properties (aka Postconditions)

 Assertions that should be true *after* a specific function or transition.
 > “After withdrawing, the user’s balance should decrease by the withdrawn amount.”

-These are your **specs**—they represent how the system is *supposed* to behave.
+These can be covered by unit tests.

 ### Why Do They Matter?